A tried-and-true recipe cornbread dressing recipe made extra special with savory sausage that's perfect for Thanksgiving or as a meal on its own.

 - Sauté onion and celery in butter for 4-5 minutes or until onion is semi-translucent.
 Add veggies and butter to the bowl of cornbread (do not stir yet).

-- Combine chicken broth, cream of chicken soup, salt and poultry seasoning in a mixing bowl then whisk together until smooth.
+- Combine chicken broth, cream of chicken soup and poultry seasoning in a mixing bowl then whisk together until smooth.
 Pour broth mixture into bowl with cornbread mixture and gently stir and fold until well combined.

 - Spray a 2-quart baking dish with cooking spray (or grease with butter) then spoon cornbread mixture into dish.